-MDF contains formaldehyde, so make sure your mouth is covered with a face mask.
-You might want to wear a paper suit (like CSI) as well.
+MDF contains formaldehyde, so ensure your mouth is covered with a face mask.
+You might also want to wear a paper suit (like CSI).
 MDF fibres can be very dangerous, so take precautions as this is not something you want to breathe in.

-A lightly sanded surface will give the MDF board a ‘key’ that the paint can cling to.
+A lightly sanded surface will give the MDF board a ‘key’ to which the paint can cling.
 Then wipe away any dust with a soft cloth.
 I would avoid wetting the cloth as MDF sucks up water, which causes swelling.

-The DIY Doctor recommends using a sanding block (you can make your own by wrapping sandpaper around a block of wood) to ensure a flat sanding surface.
+The DIY Doctor recommends using a sanding block (you can make your own by wrapping sandpaper around a wood block) to ensure a flat sanding surface.

 The rough edges of MDF need to be filled up to smooth them out.
-While a drywall compound is recommended, a wood filler can also be used (see video below).
-Apply an even layer, leave to dry, then sand again.
+While a drywall compound is recommended, a wood filler can also be used.
+Apply an even layer, leave to dry, and then sand again.
 There is a lot of sanding in this project!

 Use a solvent-based primer that specifies it is suitable for MDF.
 Do not use latex, as it causes the wood fibres to swell.
 Water-based primers have the same negative effect.

 Once the primer is dry, sand the MDF again.
 Use a light touch.
 You want a smooth surface, but without taking off the primer.
 You might need to prime and sand a second time to achieve this.

 Rejoice, for you finally get to paint!
-Use an oil-based paint so it doesn’t interact with the primer.
-Take a clean brush or roller (i.e. NOT the one you used for priming), dip it in your paint and apply to the MDF.
+Use oil-based paint so it doesn’t interact with the primer.
+Take a clean brush or roller (i.e. NOT the one you used for priming), dip it in your paint and apply it to the MDF.
 Leave to dry.